 The Henty Brothers had arrived in Portland Bay in 1834 and after hearing of Mitchel’s positive reports of good pasturage, the brothers moved north.
 They travelled inland from Portland with their flocks and began farming in the Western District eventually acquiring the pastoral runs of ‘Merino Downs’, ‘Muntham’, ‘Sandford’ and ‘Connell Run’.
 In time, were followed by many others.

 The site of Casterton emerged on a crossing place along the Glenelg River.
 Surveyed in 1840 it was named after an English village with some believing it is an intentional reference to the way in which the town is ‘protectively’ surrounded by a series of hills.

 The first building to be established was the Glenelg Inn in 1846 and a post office was opened the following year.
 The following decade saw a range of businesses opening and a racing club was formed.
-A Mr Clarke and Mr Derbyshire were instructed by Head Surveyor, Mr Wade to survey the township of Casterton, most probably sometime in the 1850’s.
-The telegraph arrived in the 1860’s together with Jeffreys’ Cordial Factory, and the 1870’s saw the establishment of the local newspaper The Casterton News.
+A Mr Clarke and Mr Derbyshire were instructed by Head Victorian Surveyor, Mr Wade to survey the township of Casterton, most probably sometime in the 1850’s.
+The telegraph arrived in the 1860’s together with Jeffrey’s Cordial Factory, and the 1870’s saw the establishment of the local newspaper – The Casterton News.

-As with most Victorian regional districts fires have also been a major part of life in the country with the district experiencing its fair share of the state’s major fires: 1901 Black Thursday, 1939 Black Friday, 1951 and 1955.
+As with most Victorian regional districts fires have also been a major part of life in the country with a district experiencing its fair share of the state’s major fires 1901 Black Thursday, 1939 Black Friday, 1951 and 1955.